Emma exited the office with Thomas slowly behind her. Brandon had sat down next to Roger, taking an interest in the game he was playing.

 Jerry rustled his hair nervously.
 “Cause, we knew you were busy and didn’t want you to worry like you’re doing right now.”

 “B-but you’re busy too, aren’t ya?”

 “I’m an incredible multi-tasker; there’s no need to worry about me.”

 “That’s true, you are… but still.
 I would have liked to know-” Faith paused, noticing the girl sleeping on the couch to the left of her.
 “That’s… Charlotte Smith, isn’t it?”

 Jerry nodded.
 “Yep.
-She’s Ad-” Jerry stopped, a sudden force from somewhere he could not comprehend preventing him for using Adam’s name. “-my girlfriend.”
+She’s Ad—” Jerry stopped, a sudden force from somewhere he could not comprehend preventing him from using Adam’s name. “—my girlfriend.”

 Faith’s face lit up.
 “Oh!
 Congratulations!”
 She quickly hushed herself.
 “Oh, I’m sorry.
 I shouldn’t wake her.”

 “Trust me, I’ve tried waking her up myself.
 She’s a very heavy sleeper, it seems.”
 Jerry noted.

 “Last I checked, yeah.
 You can go see it for yourself.
 He’ll need to be up anyway once Brandon gets back so we can give him the medicine.”